rticommunity/rticonnextdds-connector-py/docs/connector.rst

 and all its contained entities (*Topics*, *Subscribers*, *DataReaders*, *Publishers*, *DataWriters*) are created.

-For more information about the DDS entities, see `Part 2 - Core Concepts <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/PartCoreConcepts.htm#partcoreconcepts_4109331811_915546%3FTocPath%3DPart%25202%253A%2520Core%2520Concepts%7C_____0>`__ in the *RTI Connext DDS Core Libraries User's Manual*.
+For more information about the DDS entities, see `Core Concepts <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/index.htm#users_manual/PartCoreConcepts.htm>`__ in the *RTI Connext DDS Core Libraries User's Manual*.

 .. note::